YouGotJaked/fork/README.md

 # Lab 1 - Jake Day

 This project is designed to help the user gain a better understanding of the creation of processes with Unix-like operating systems by using the fork() system call.
-All programs are written in c.
+All programs are written in C.

 ## Getting Started